tatethurston/nextjs-routes/README.md

 A code generation tool to make `next/link` and `next/router` routes type safe with zero runtime overhead. `nextjs-routes` scans your `pages` directory and generates a `nextjs-routes.d.ts` file with type definitions for all your routes.

+## Highlights

+🦄 Zero config

+💨 Types only -- zero runtime

+🛠 No more broken links

+🪄 Route autocompletion

+🔗 Supports all Next.js route types: static, dynamic, catch all and optional catch all

 ## Installation & Usage 📦

 1. Add this package to your project: